Adolf Hitler's cult of personality: Führer Myth

 The German people should once again examine what I and my comrades have done in the five years since the first Reichstag election in March 1933.
 They will have to agree that the results have been unique in all history.

 Joseph Goebbels told officials at the Propaganda Ministry in 1941 that his two greatest achievements were "the style and technique of the Party's public ceremonies; the ceremonial of the mass demonstrations, the ritual of the great Party occasion" and the "creation of the myth, Hitler had been given the halo of infallibility, with the result that many people who looked askance at the Party after 1933 had now complete confidence in Hitler".
 The most important theme of Nazi propaganda was the cult of the leader, portraying Hitler as a charismatic leader who had saved Germany.

-The Führer myth, along with the Führerprinzip, helped to curb internal crises within the Nazi Party, as Hitler himself said in 1935, "No, gentlemen.
+The Führer myth, along with the Führerprinzip, helped to curb internal crises within the Nazi Party, as Hitler himself asserted in 1935; "No, gentlemen.
 The Führer is the Party and the Party is the Führer".
 The myth also lent to the legitimacy of Nazism as a political ideology abroad.
 Although it was not the case, the myth gave credence to the idea that the Nazis had managed to integrate all Germans in society.
 The extent that the myth had penetrated into German society meant that it was nearly impossible for any German who read a newspaper, listened to a radio or watched any films to avoid it, since the Nazis owned all of the media and they determined what Germans were able to read and watch.

 The Führer myth was a double-sided phenomenon.
 On the one hand, Nazi propaganda worked continuously to convey an image of Hitler as a heroic figure who made all of the right choices.
 On the other hand, it can be seen as observation of value-systems and ethics which subscribed to a "supreme" leadership.

 The cult of leadership surrounding Hitler also served to prevent the Nazi Party from fragmenting into warring factions, especially after Hitler had eliminated his rivals Ernst Röhm and Gregor Strasser in the purge of 1934.
 With the Führer as the embodiment of the Party's ideology and the people's hopes for national salvation, held blameless by the public when things went badly, it was virtually impossible for any of Hitler's paladins to attempt to replace him via a palace coup.